-31 December 2022 R'000 31 December 2021 R'000 Analysis of card and loan receivables by type Card and private label receivables 10 078 953 9 283 333 Personal loan receivables 1 318 328 1 263 291 11 397 281 10 546 624
+31 December 2023 R'000 31 December 2022 R'000 Analysis of card and loan receivables by type Card and private label receivables 11 392 556 10 078 953 Personal loan receivables 1 301 275 1 318 328 12 693 831 11 397 281

 Card and private label receivables consist of a number of individual unsecured revolving card accounts as well as amounts due for services delivered on credit.
 The accounts attract variable and fixed interest rates and terms vary from revolving to 36 months.
-The average effective interest rate for the period under review is 17.4% (2021: 16.3%).
+The average effective interest rate for the period under review is 19.5% (2022: 17.4%).

 Personal loan receivables comprise a number of individual unsecured loans.
 The personal loans attract interest at fixed interest rates and terms vary from 12 to 60 months.
 The interest rate on each loan is determined when the loan is initially advanced and based on the risk profile of the customer.
-The average effective interest rate for the period under review is 21.4% (2021: 22.0%).
+The average effective interest rate for the period under review is 22.0% (2022: 21.4%).

-The RCS Group's management of, and exposure to, market and credit risk is disclosed in note 27.
+The RCS Group's management of, and exposure to, market and credit risk is disclosed in note 26.

 The RCS Group monitors the ageing of its card and loan receivables on a contractual basis.
-Customers that are not past due make up 80.3% of net card and loan receivables (2021: 80.9%).
+Customers that are not past due make up 77.7% of net card and loan receivables (2022: 80.3%).
+The RCS Group mainly transacts in the local currency, Namibian Dollar and Botswana Pula.
+The exchange rate is one to one between the Namibian Dollar and the South African Rand and less than 1% of the total assets of the RCS Group are held in Botswana Pula.